TECK7/my_portfolio_master/README.md

 ### Webpage Building Intent

-The core intention of building this personal website is to promote myself to prospective employers.
+The core intention of building this personal website is to promote myself to prospective employers from both Western and Asian businesses.
 The website would contain 5 main sections.
 These sections are “About Myself”, “Experience”, “Portfolio”, “Future” and “Contact”.
+The contents are written in both English and Simplified Chinese text.
+Thus, a simple landing page is included part of the webpage and other two HTML files.
+One is for English and the other is for the Chinese language.

 It is critical to allow interested audience to view my personal webpage on their mobile gadgets.
 Therefore, the website layout is designed around mobile first philosophy.
 Moreover, it is important to create a webpage that is functional on browsers such as Safari,